rb-pro4-f19/MCU/README.md

 - Single prefixed underscores are reserved for private methods and variables of structs.
 - Double prefixed underscores are reserved for ASSEMBLY methods.
-- Numberical values should be defined as constants with meaningful names.
+- Numerical values should be defined as constants with meaningful names.
-- Variables that are desired to be left unchange must be marked `const`.
+- Variables that are desired to be left unchanged must be marked `const`.
-- Variables that are susceptable unexpected changed must be marked `volatile`.
+- Variables that are susceptible to unexpected changed must be marked `volatile`.
 - Methods that take no arguments must be explicitly specified, e.g. `void some_method(void);`.
 - The keyword `this` is reserved for method taking a pointer to the object as an argument.
 - Bitfields are encouraged in structs if applicable.
 - Arithmetic operations are always to be separated by spaces, e.g. `c = a * (b / 4);`.

 #### Cases
-In all cases, the use of (early) `return`, `continue` and `break` **is allowed**; altbeit `GOTO` is disallowed.
+In all cases, the use of (early) `return`, `continue` and `break` **is allowed**; albeit `GOTO` is disallowed.

 ##### While